 - The sync will skip:

-- Objects that DS doesn't yet support (such as image ads).
+- Items that DS doesn't support (such as image ads).

-- Settings that DS doesn't understand (such as proximity targeting).
+- Settings that DS doesn't understand (such as ad scheduling in AdWords).

 The sync of a large account can last several minutes.
 Smaller accounts should sync more quickly.